PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 destinations.
 Preserve adjacency and both boundaries, then update terminal orchestration and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Terminal boundary cleanup implementation

+The seven consecutive mapping results now use stable `cleanup.terminal.*` records.
+Their unconditional execution, owner expressions, adjacency, preceding Conv-activation phase, and following Slice/Concat composite remain unchanged.
+No default existed.
+The bounded store now covers 97 phase IDs.

+Expanded validation exposed 13 stale AST assertions that assumed assignment targets or outer owner calls.
+They now verify exact phase IDs/nested owners and preserve expectations for later non-migrated assignments.
+Targeted corrections are `11 passed in 1.13s`, `2 passed in 0.35s`, and `1 passed in 2.67s`;
+production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- terminal boundary and related contracts: `156 passed in 2.72s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader result contracts: `186 passed in 9.83s`;
+- lowerer architecture contracts: `258 passed in 18.19s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercises the terminal path.
+After committing and pushing, retain the 97/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
+Never create, update, or reopen a pull request.